-Any Applicant with one or more current and open CDBG Standard Agreements, for which the expenditure deadline established in the agreement(s) has not yet passed, shall be ineligible to apply for any additional CDBG funds for the same type of Activity(ies) included those in those open CDBG Standard Agreement(s) unless the Applicant has expended at least 50 percent of CDBG funds previously awarded (the "50 Percent Rule") for that Activity, or unless a waiver to the rule has been approved by the Director, as allowed at <a href="https://example.com/hscale-en-approved-by-thehttps://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill\id=201520160AB723.
-The requirements of this subsection do not apply to OTC awards.
+Any Applicant with one or more current and open CDBG Standard Agreements, for which the expenditure deadline established in the agreement(s) has not yet passed, shall be ineligible to apply for any additional CDBG funds for the same type of Activity(ies) included those in those open CDBG Standard Agreement(s) unless the Applicant has expended at least 50 percent of CDBG funds previously awarded (the "50 Percent Rule") for that Activity, or unless a waiver to the rule has been approved by the Director, as allowed at <a href="https://dx.ncbi.nlm.nc

-C. Financial Management Compliance, 2 CFR Part 200
+C. Financial management compliance, 2 CFR Part 200

-The Applicant must demonstrate to the satisfaction of the Department that it is in compliance with the financial management requirements at 2 CFR §200 https://www.law.cornell.edu/cfr/text/2/part-200/subpart-D, including the single audit requirements of 2 CFR §200.501 https://www.law.cornell.edu/cfr/text/2/200.501.
+The Applicant must demonstrate to the satisfaction of the Department that it is in compliance with the financial management requirements at 2 CFR §200, including the single audit requirements of 2 CFR §200.501.
 The Applicant must provide the Department with its most recent single audit, if applicable.